My youngest brother has dealt with unhappy toes for several years now. Almost a decade, actually.

 - 20 drops Oregano Essential Oil

 Remove the lids of your essential oils and grab your empty roll-on bottle.
-Carefully add 20 drops of each oil to the roll-on bottle, then snap in the roller part.
+Carefully add 20 drops of each oil to the roll-on bottle, cover the top with your finger and shake to mix.
+Fill the rest of the bottle with fractionated coconut oil then snap in the roller part.
 Be careful not to spill when you snap that in place.

 If you get any on your hands, wash your hands with soap and water or dilute it with coconut oil.
 This is optional of course, but I find that if I don’t do one or the other, I end up absentmindedly rubbing essential oil in my eyes.
 Not recommended …